theowenyoung/aws-lambda-docker-local-example/README.md

 docker-compose up runtime api-gateway
 ```

-Now, you can visit your api at: <http://127.0.0.1:3000>, anything what you changed will trigger the auto reloading.
+Now, you can visit your api at: <http://127.0.0.1:3000/hello> (For official sam-app example, you can instead your real path), anything what you changed will trigger the auto reloading.

 ### 4. Build